 INTRODUCTION

 The listeners of Jesus were familiar with the sheep rearing.
-They knew the difference in the relationship of a shepherd to his sheep in contrast to a hired person to the sheep he pastured.
-Jesus compared himself to a good shepherd who dedicated himself for his sheep and even risked his life to save them from any wolf attack.
-He sacrificed his life for us to save us from the evil one, respecting the wish of his heavenly Father.
+They knew the difference in the relationship of a shepherd – in contrast to a hired hand – to the sheep he pastured.
+Jesus compared himself to a good shepherd who dedicated himself to his sheep and even to the point of risking his life to save them from any wolf attack.
+Jesus sacrificed his life for us to save us from the evil one, respecting the wish of his heavenly Father.
 The people Jesus saves would not be just Jews, but all humanity who would be open to his message.

 BIBLE TEXT